 Nonetheless, it was a good fight for Aquino and his boys, particularly Panopio, who also shot 5-of-10 from the floor and went 6-for-6 from the foul line.

-The former Gilas Pilipinas Women strategist said that giving the third overall selection of the 2025 PBA Rookie Draft, that kind of exposure is actually a plan of theirs to utilize the team’s more touted talents as best as they could.
+The former Gilas Pilipinas Women strategist said that giving the third overall selection of the 2025 PBA Rookie Draft that kind of exposure is part of their plan to maximize the team’s more touted talents.

 “It’s not just a marching order from Boss Dio to use our picks,” he said, referring to team owner Dioceldo Sy.